 Fresh-Cooked Food

-Different from raw, fresh-cooked food uses human-grade ingredients that are gently cooked and often delivered to your door.
+Different from raw, fresh-cooked food, which uses human-grade ingredients that are gently cooked and often delivered to your door.
 The benefit is high digestibility and quality.
 The caveat is the cost; this is usually the most expensive option and requires subscription planning and freezer space.

 Semi-Moist Food